sandialabs/seat-qgis-plugin/docs/src/gui/shear_stress/03_bed_sediment.rst

   - **Geotiff Details**:

-    - Interpolated to align with the model files' grid points (structured/unstructured).
     - Must have the same projection and datum as the model files.
+    - Will be interpolated to align with the model files' grid points (structured/unstructured).

   - **CSV Details**: